Vyxal/Vyxal/documents/specs/How.md

 # How Does the Vyxal get turned into the Python and then turned into the Output?

-# How Does the Vyxal get turned into the Python and then turned into the Output?

 That's a great question, albeit somewhat poorly worded.
 Nonetheless, I shall explain the process of turning raw Vyxal source code into executable Python.

 The first step is to read the Vyxal source file; offline, we use the file name given on the command line.
 Online, we use the contents of the header, code and footer box, joined on newlines.